hnky92/Instagram-comments-crawler/README.md

 ## changeable parameters
 ```
-# Seconds to sleep btw each crawling batch (to prevent DDoS)
+# Seconds to sleep btw each crawling iteration (to prevent DDoS)
 WAIT = 3
 # Batch size of crawling (Max 50)
 CRAWL_SIZE = 50